2020 - My reflections

-So, in January 2020, I moved my practice 100% online.
+In January 2020, I moved my practice 100% online.
 This not only gave me the opportunity to offer a diverse range of accessible therapies to clients, but also gave me the freedom to work where I wanted.
 So, as part of my plan, I re-located to Scotland.
 Thankfully, I managed to do this in late January, just before the UK went into nationwide lockdown in mid March.

-Sadly pre Covid, online CPD workshops were also looked down upon by many counsellors.
+Sadly, pre Covid, online CPD workshops were also looked down upon by many counsellors.
 After spending 18 months trying to get my online workshops off the ground with very low numbers I was so excited to see a huge surge in popularity in 2020.

-In June - in partnership with Online Events - I ran 4 online workshops each with 100 to 150 people booked on!
+In June, in partnership with Online Events, I ran 4 online workshops each with 100 to 150 people booked on!
 With such high demand we ran them again in October, and continued to see huge group numbers.

-With no option for CPD trainings to run in person in 2020, I was excited to see a surge in CPD workshops being offered online by other fellow counsellors.
+With no option for CPD trainings to run in person in 2020, I was excited to see a surge in CPD workshops being offered online by some fellow counsellors.
 I enjoyed attending online workshops on blogging, gender diversity, kink, HIV/AIDS and even an online book launch by Juno Roche!